HaaseIT/HCSF/README.md

 - Apache 2.x with mod_rewrite enabled, runs with mod_php and also php5-fpm/fastcgi.
 I'm pretty sure, it will run on other platforms as well.
 - PHP 5.5.x and up with gd (for image processing on the fly), filter and bcmath extension enabled

-Dependencies (will be installed with composer):
+Dependencies will be installed with composer.
-- TWIG, see: http://twig.sensiolabs.org/ (install via composer)
-- PHPMailer, see: https://github.com/PHPMailer/PHPMailer (install via composer)
-- Symfony YAML Component (installed via composer)
-- Haase IT Toolbox (installed via composer)

 In the setup directory you will find scripts for setting up the database.

-In the app/config directory you will find example config files.
+In the config directory you will find the default config files.
-Save a copy of each and remove the dist in the filename like this: config.core.dist.yml -> config.core.yml
+To override the default config, create a copy of the respective file and name it like this:
+-  secrets.yml -> secrets.local.yml

+You only need to add the values you want to override in these files.

 Put the required libraries into their configured paths.
 Run the db-scripts.sql on your configured database to init the database.